mongodb/mongo/src/mongo/db/storage/README.md

 Storage engines must provide snapshot isolation, either through locking (as is the case for the MMAPv1 engine), through multi-version concurrency control (MVCC) or otherwise.
 The first read implicitly establishes the snapshot.
-Operations can always see all changes they make in the context of a recovery unit, but other operations cannot until a successfull commit.
+Operations can always see all changes they make in the context of a recovery unit, but other operations cannot until a successful commit.

 #### Durability
 Once a transaction is committed, it is not necessarily durable: if, and only if the server fails, as result of power loss or otherwise, the database may recover to an earlier point in time.
 However, atomicity of transactions must remain preserved.
-Similarly, in a replica set, a primary that becomes unavailable may need to rollback to an earlier state when rejoining the replicas et, if its changes were not yet seen by a majority of nodes.
+Similarly, in a replica set, a primary that becomes unavailable may need to roll back to an earlier state when rejoining the replica set, if its changes were not yet seen by a majority of nodes.
 The RecoveryUnit implements methods to allow operations to wait for their committed transactions to become durable.

-A transaction may become visible to other transactions as soon as it commits, and a storage engine may use a group commit bundling a number of transactions to achieve durability.
+A transaction may become visible to other transactions as soon as it commits, and a storage engine may use a group commit, bundling a number of transactions to achieve durability.
 Alternatively, a storage engine may wait for durability at commit time.

 ### Write Conflicts